Zheeyoongsoh/bigbang.ts/README.md

 5. Install the required dependencies by running the following command: npm init -y && npm install typescript
 6. Compile the TypeScript code into JavaScript by running the following command: npx tsc bigbang.ts
-7. Run the script by running the following command:node bigbang.js
+7. Run the script by running the following command: node bigbang.js

 After that, this will generate an output.json file in the same directory, containing the array of numbers and words.